Hadroproduction of t anti-t pair with a b anti-b pair with PowHel: Method

 The POWHEG method produces unweighted events.
 When we generate events with the fake virtual part, unweighting must be done using the NLO cross section obtained also with the fake virtual.
 After the events that pass the selection cuts are collected, we reweight those \beq \mathcal{W}\big|_{V = B/2} \to \mathcal{W} = \mathcal{W}\big|_{V = B/2} \frac{\tB(\Phi_B)}{\tB\big|_{V = B/2}(\Phi_B)} \,, \eeq where $\mathcal{W}\big|_{V = B/2}$ is the weight with fake virtual, and $\mathcal{W}$ is the weight with the true virtual part.
 Clearly, the new weight becomes dependent upon the underlying Born kinematics.

 The majority of events generated by the \powhegbox\ have either positive or negative, but in magnitude equal weights.
 As seen on \fig{fig:weights}, the relative fraction of the negative weights is at the percent level.
 (Due to the suppression in \eqn{eq:suppression} there are also several large weight events starting at about 50 in \fig{fig:weights}.)
-The drawback of the reweighting procedure is the loss of equal weights: although about 90\,\% of the events have equal positive weights, LHE's with many different weights also appear.
+The drawback of the reweighting procedure is the appearence of many different weights, leaving only about 90\,\% of the events with equal positive weight.